cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

   Do other geo handling (e.g. finding and reporting DC as a state).
 * `constants.py`: Lists of geos to produce, signals to produce, dataset ids, data source URL, etc.

 Your code should be _extensively_ commented!
-Especially note sections where you took an unusual approach (make sure to say why and consider briefly discussing alternate approaches).
+Especially note sections where you took an unusual approach (make sure to say why and consider briefly discussing alternate approaches that were discarded or could be useful in the future).

+#### Development environment

+Make sure you have a functional environment with python 3.8.15+.
+For local runs, the makefile’s make install target will set up a local virtual environment with necessary packages.

+(If working in R (very much NOT recommended), local runs can be run without a virtual environment or using the [`renv` package](https://rstudio.github.io/renv/articles/renv.html), but production runs should be set up to use Docker.)

 #### Function stubs